Our staff

 stuart@scotland-malawipartnership.org

-Stuart joined the staff of the Scotland Malawi Partnership (SMP) in August 2018, having previously volunteered on the SMP’s Board for four years.
+Stuart joined the staff of the Scotland Malawi Partnership (SMP) in August 2018 as Deputy CEO.
+He had previously volunteered on the SMP’s Board for 4 years.
+He was Interim CEO Jan-Dec 2023 and appointed Chief Executive in December ’23.

-Married with one daughter, Stuart is the author of “Mma Ramotswe’s Cookbook” and enjoys, cooking, reading, traveling, cycling, and walking.
+Married with one daughter, he is the author of “Mma Ramotswe’s Cookbook” and enjoys, cooking, reading, traveling, cycling, and walking.

 Chad Morse